alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 A modern compound bow can reach 347 feet per second (105 m/s), and crossbows can be [even faster at 460 fps](https://pickabow.com/fastest-crossbow/).
 But it is doubtful that ancient weapons could reach these speeds.
-So throwing something at above 100 m/s is probably a modern achievement that had to wait for firearms, like the 14th century arquebus which could shoot at [300 m/s](http://www.rapidoyfacil.es/wiki/otras_reglas_para_ryf/equipo/armas_de_fuego_antiguas).
+So throwing stuff at above 100 m/s is probably a modern achievement that had to wait for firearms, like the 14th century arquebus which could shoot at [300 m/s](http://www.rapidoyfacil.es/wiki/otras_reglas_para_ryf/equipo/armas_de_fuego_antiguas).

 But enough with projectiles: when was the first time that a human reached this speed?
-Barring people falls from balloons or other accidents it was probably an aircraft;
+Barring people falling from balloons or other accidents it was probably an aircraft;
 [Wikipedia's page of aircraft records](https://en.wikipedia.org/wiki/Aircraft_records) lists the date as 1922, on a [Curtiss CR](https://en.wikipedia.org/wiki/Curtiss_CR) piloted by [the father of the USAF](https://en.wikipedia.org/wiki/Billy_Mitchell).
+Less than a century ago!
 Interestingly, nowadays there are a variety of vehicles that can exceed 100 m/s, [from cars to trains](https://en.wikipedia.org/wiki/List_of_vehicle_speed_records).